pranavpage/megalib_sim/README.md

 1. Add the 140mm x 106mm x 38mm box
 2. Modify PCB to be 80mm x 80mm
 3. Define the source (currently point source, but flux is to be decided)
+4. Add the two ports and a generic PCB
 P.S.
 Latest setup can be seen in sim_results/two_detector_experimental/